 During the winter months from May to August, many parts of Patagonia freeze over and become inaccessible.

-Next time we visit Patagonia, we probably wouldn’t travel in January, the busiest time.
+For our next Patagonia adventure, we probably wouldn’t travel in January, the busiest time.
 Why not?
 Fewer crowds, less expensive and more freedom to be spontaneous.

 Where’s the best place for Patagonia hiking?